ombr/blog.evlaa.com/_posts/2016-07-20-5-tips-to-improve-your-photography-website.markdown

 Besides Google has recently announced that they promote the websites that are optimized for mobile devices in their algorithm, which means you will appear higher...

 - **Use responsive templates** (in case your website is built with Wordpress or any other CMS for exemple)
 - **Use Platforms** : if you are not an expert.
-All the current platforms to develop a website have responsive templates since it is one of the biggest revolution in the web industry for the past 10 years.
+All the current platforms to develop a website have responsive templates since it is one of the biggest revolutions in the web industry for the past 10 years.
 - **Don’t use heavy element** (like high resolution images) that will take a lot of time to load.
 Mobile devices haven't always good internet connection and little memory.
 - In case you decide to customize the CSS, don’t use fixed margin, size or element but rather use a percentage size instead.